 Europe's open societies and criminal justice: a challenging relationship

-Integrated criminal justice: opportunities and challenges
+Integrated criminal justice: opportunities and challenge

 We challenge our students to examine how criminal justice systems can adapt to the shifting and changing demands those systems face nowadays.

 Content of the programme

 The LLM in European Criminal Justice in a Global Context focuses on:

 - the constitutional foundations of criminal justice in a Europeanized setting, including the fundamental rights dimension and the harmonisation of defence and victims’ rights and safeguards across EU Member States;